sodadata/docs/soda-sql/getting-started/configure.md

   database: sodasql
   schema: public
 ```
 4. Use a code editor to open the `env_vars.yml` that Soda SQL created and put in your local user home directory as a hidden file (`~/.soda/env_vars.yml`).
+Use the command `ls ~/.soda/env_vars.yml` to locate the file.
 Input your warehouse login credentials then save the file.<br />
 <br />
 Example env_vars YAML
 ```shell